Wellglade Group: TM Travel

 TM Travel is a bus operator based in Halfway, Sheffield, operating bus services in South Yorkshire and Derbyshire.
 It was founded in 1995 as a family-owned operation with one bus.
 School bus services and National Express services were later introduced.
 The company moved into scheduled bus service operation in 1999, winning a contract from Derbyshire County Council.
 A local route in Bolsover was launched a year later.
 In 2004 TM Travel took over a route between Sheffield and Chesterfield previously run by Thompson Travel.
 A number of South Yorkshire Passenger Transport Executive contracts were won over the following few years and the fleet increased in size to over 100 vehicles, prompting a move from Chesterfield to Halfway.
 As of March 2008, TM Travel was the largest independent coach and bus operator in Derbyshire, employing 120 staff, with all operations (including maintaining the fleet of vehicles) handled in-house.
-As of January 2024, the TM fleet consists of 44 buses.
-The company was acquired by WG in January 2010.
+TM Travel was acquired by Wellglade Group in January 2010.